 What is chicken piccata?

-Lemon chicken piccata is an easy Italian-American dinner that is made of chicken breast cultets that are drenched in flour, pan-seared and finished with a rich and flavorful lemon sauce with capers.
+Lemon chicken piccata is an easy Italian-American dish made of chicken breast cutlets that are dredged in flour, pan-seared, and finished with a rich and flavorful lemon sauce with capers.

-This chicken piccata recipe is a quick dinner that comes together in less than 20 minutes (16 to be exact).
+This chicken piccata recipe is a quick dinner that comes together in less than 20 minutes (16, to be exact).
 And while a more traditional version uses only butter, this recipe swaps the butter for quality extra virgin olive oil and a little bit of ghee (clarified butter).
-You still get all of that buttery goodness in the sauce.
+You still get all of that buttery goodness in the sauce!
+In fact, love this luxurious sauce so much that I used it for my Chicken Piccata Meatballs - my twist on this classic recipe!

 What is piccata sauce made of?

-You will want to use a dry white wine as other types of white wine, (like Moscato) are too sweet and are not suitable for the piccata sauce.
+You will want to use a dry white wine in this lemon chicken piccata recipe.
+Other types of white wine, (like Moscato) are too sweet and are not suitable for the piccata sauce.
 Some great white wines to choose from are:

 Step 1: Butterfly the chicken breasts

-Grab your boneless, skinless chicken breasts and pat dry with a paper towel.
-Season the chicken with kosher salt and black pepper on both sides of the chicken.
+Pat the butterflied chicken breasts dry with a paper towel and season the chicken with kosher salt and black pepper on both sides.

 Step 2: Sear the chicken

-Step 4: Add the chicken to simmer in the sauce
+Step 4: Simmer the chicken in the sauce

-Add your cooked chicken back to the pan with the sauce.
-Lower the heat and let chicken simmer in the sauce for 4-5 minutes.
-Make sure to baste the chicken pieces with that flavorful sauce!
-You can do this by using a larger spoon to scoop some sauce from the pan and pour the sauce over top of the chicken.
+Add the chicken cutlets back to the pan with the sauce.
+Lower the heat and let chicken simmer in the sauce for 4 to 5 minutes.
+Make sure to baste the chicken pieces with that flavorful sauce as it simmers!
+Do this by using a larger spoon to scoop some sauce from the pan and pour the sauce over top of the chicken.

 What to serve with chicken piccata?